magoo/forecast-documentation/READING.md

 # Probabilistic Risk Assessment Reading Material
-This selection is opinionated towards supporting the following work I am doing, and going to use this to track where my notes come from.
+This selection is opinionated towards supporting the following work I am doing.
+Much of my learning has come from here, and the lessons help support the following goals:

 1. First, adapting available tooling to measure risk despite how nuanced and fast moving the risks in cyber can be.
 This is mostly means forecasting for starters.
 2. Second, organizing many risks and focusing teams towards the reductions of these risks through our tried and true best practices.